As I am typing this, I am sitting in bed with an open bottle of cider beside me. The other side of my bed is empty because, solo parenting.

 So talk to me about how well I juggle everything in a year’s time.
 Meanwhile, I will be quietly slogging away, typing those assignments late into the night.
 Wish me luck!

 I had a really rough day at work yesterday.
 The day was mostly spent trying to contain the wildfire that spread with a mistake that I had made, as well as cleaning up the mess made by others.
+Next time I’ll go for the Ready Set Maids services help, really.
 On top of that, the unpredictable weather caused my allergic rhinitis to flare up and I was having problems breathing.

 Hah.
 So much for taking a deep breath and calming down when you can’t even breathe. *snort*